CodingItWrong/outsidein.dev/docs/react/3-refactoring-styles.md

 $ yarn add @material-ui/core @material-ui/lab
 ```

-The `core` package provides most of the components, and the `lab` package provides an error alert component we’ll use.
+The `core` package provides most of the components, and the `lab` package provides an error alert component we'll use.

 Now we're ready to begin styling our app.
 We'll begin by styling the `App` component to give it a title bar and some theme-standard layout.